FranchescaManas/GamestoreProject/ReadMe.txt

 disclaimer:
 the idea of the application is to purchase games distributed by the administrator.
-However, this does not actually implement any APIs to download the actual game.
+However, this does not actually implement any APIs or have the item in the database to download the actual game.